andrewkdouglas/botbuilder-adapter-github/README.md

 adapter.use(new GithubMessageTypeMiddleware());
 ```

-Now, Botkit will emit activities of type 'message' and 'direct_mention':
+Now, Botkit will emit activities of type 'message', 'direct_mention' and 'slash_command':

 ```
 // @botuser Release